lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ## Update variables

-The active shared service put the value of the shared variable in a shared memory, services on other workers wait and do nothing else.
+The active shared service puts the value of the shared variable in a shared memory, services on other workers wait and do nothing else.
 Requests may come to any worker (with active or inactive services), fortunately the service result is shared and they can return it as is.
 But what if the result must be somehow